kieranknowles1/LivingPlanet/readme.md

 ## Implementation

+The site is generated using the [Capro](https://github.com/xy2z/capro) static site generator, which is written in PHP and uses the [Blade](https://laravel.com/docs/11.x/blade) template engine.

-The app is specified using the Terraform configuration language, and deployed to Azure using the Terraform CLI.
+The cloud infrastructure is specified using the Terraform configuration language, and deployed to Azure using the Terraform CLI.

 It is hosted using a Standard B1s VM running Ubuntu 22.04 LTS, which can be hosted at no cost using a student plan.